-However, there were some downsides to the design as well.
-For example, the 3D printed fan duct that came with the printer didn’t fix properly onto the extruder, and hung down lower than the nozzle.
+However, there were some downsides to the design of the Anet A8 as well.
+For example, the 3D printed fan duct that came with the 3D printer didn’t fit properly onto the extruder and hung down lower than the nozzle.
 Luckily, there were a number of fan mods on Thingiverse (more on this later), so we were able to overcome this problem.

-Other issues include the overwhelming array of wires, the absence of a power button (you must unplug to turn off), and some rods beneath the print bed that came loose every now and then.
+Other issues include the overwhelming array of wires, the absence of a power switch (you must unplug to turn off), and some rods beneath the print bed that came loose every now and then.
 One surprise came early on during our printing experimentation.
-After unclogging the nozzle and reassembling the extruder, we noticed a bit of smoke coming out of the nozzle.
+After unclogging the nozzle and reassembling the extruder, we noticed a bit of smoke coming out of the nozzle of our Anet A8.

-Still, these minor discrepancies weren’t that surprising for such an affordable 3D printer kit.
-Considering you’re getting a cheap Prusa clone for just over $200, it’s tough to hold a grudge over these design flaws.
+Still, these minor discrepancies weren’t that surprising for such a cheap 3D printer kit.
+Considering you’re getting a cheap Prusa clone for just over $200, it’s tough to hold a grudge over these design flaws of the Anet A8.

-As for the user interface, the LCD screen was adequate enough, but seemed to lack in practicality at some points.
-This DIY 3D printer offers many options on the UI, but the clunky buttons makes it hard to navigate quickly.
+As for the user interface, the LCD screen was adequate enough but seemed to lack in practicality at some points.
+The Anet A8 offers many options on the UI, but the clunky buttons make it hard to navigate quickly.
 Still, you can modify the nozzle and print bed temperature, fan speed, and monitor the over printing process on the fly.
 The positioning function also enables slight movements of each axis, a nice feature that assists with calibration.

-Now that we’ve gone over the assembly process and over design, it’s time to get into the fun stuff: printing performance.
-Before we could get extruding, the Anet A8 had to be calibrated.
-The first attempt at calibrating this DIY 3D printer was a bit challenging, and took a bit of trial and error.
+Now that we’ve gone through the assembly process and over design, it’s time to get into the fun stuff: printing performance.
+Before we could get extruding, our Anet A8 had to be calibrated.
+The first attempt at calibrating the Anet A8 was a bit challenging and took a bit of trial and error.

 When adjusting the height of each print bed corner, we suggest keeping track of your screwdriver revolutions in order to keep the bed properly leveled.
 To achieve optimal calibration, set the extruder at the home position and use a single sheet of paper to test the height between the nozzle and print bed.
 Essentially, you should feel a moderate amount of tension when sliding the paper in between the nozzle and bed.
 Once you reach this and set the print bed to an even level, you’re finally ready to get printing.

 After tightening that up, we went for #3DBenchy round two (the red model pictured above).
-This next print was a major improvement over the first attempt, but we still noticed some stringiness in the interior of our boat.
+This next Anet A8 print was a major improvement over the first attempt, but we still noticed some stringiness in the interior of our boat.
 After going to Simplify3D to modify the retraction settings and print temperature, we achieved our best results yet (the purple #3DBenchy pictured to the left).
-This improved print was also a result of a special modification we created for Anet A8 3D printer kit, but more on that in the following section.
+This improved print was also a result of a special modification we created for the Anet A8, but more on that in the following section.

-Although it took a bit of finessing to optimize the printer, the purple print showcased surprisingly good quality.
-For a printer that costs just around $220, the results were quite staggering.
-After finishing the #3DBenchy test, we decided it was time to enhance the printer with some 3D printed modifications.
+Although it took a bit of finessing to optimize the Anet A8, the purple print showcased surprisingly good quality.
+For a 3D printer that costs just around $220, the results were quite staggering.
+After finishing the #3DBenchy test, we decided it was time to enhance our Anet A8 with some 3D printed modifications.

 After trawling through Thingiverse to find what unique modifications people were making for the Anet A8, we found a few must-prints in the eclectic mix.

-The first thing we printed to upgrade this DIY 3D printer was the Anet A8 Mainboard Cover designed by Lee-R. This mod is a simply cover for the exposed motherboard, using a hexagonal hole shape to ensure that air can still circulate.
+The first thing we printed to upgrade the Anet A8 printer was the Anet A8 Mainboard Cover designed by Lee-R. This mod is a simple cover for the exposed motherboard, using a hexagonal hole shape to ensure that air can still circulate.

-If you’re looking for other enhancements for Anet A8, there are a plethora of collections on Thingiverse.
+If you’re looking for other enhancements for your Anet A8, there are a plethora of collections on Thingiverse.
 You can browse through those here.
 We’ve also compiled a list of our 25 Must-Have Anet A8 Upgrades & Mods, which includes even more ways to make your Anet A8 better.

 These are our parting words in our Anet A8 review.
-Ready?
-If you’re looking for a cheap DIY 3D printer to build and actually enjoy using, the Anet A8 could be the perfect starting point for your additive manufacturing adventure.
+If you’re looking for an affordable 3D printer kit to build and enhance, the Anet A8 could be the perfect starting point for your additive manufacturing adventure.

 What do you think of our Anet A8 review?
 Anything we missed, or any suggestions you’d like to make?
 Let us know in the comments below.

-License: The text of "Anet A8 Review: A Delightful DIY 3D Printer Kit" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Anet A8 Review – Most Popular 3D Printer of Fall 2018" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.